htrieu93/Water-level-prediction/README.md

 Example of training a new model

- 	$ bash bin/train.sh -s 1 -t "H_LeThuy" -n 3 -l 1
+ 	$ bash bin/train.sh -m "LSTM" -n 3 -l 1

-Example of loading and predicting with a pretrained model
+Including the `--p` flag will indicate the use of a pretrained model (Saved in the /model folder

- 	$ bash bin/train.sh -m "Bi-LSTM" -n 3 -l 1
+ 	$ bash bin/train.sh -p -m "Bi-LSTM" -n 3 -l 1